chloroken/kswitch/README.md

-# kswitch - Native KDE client switching for EVE Online
+# kswitch - KWin-based client switcher for EVE Online

 No input delay.
 No nonsense.
 Minimizing switches with the speed of non-minimized switches.